“Flashback, warm nights. Almost left behind. Suitcases of memories. Time after…” -Cyndi Lauper, “Time After Time”

 2017 – “Sign of the Times” by Harry Styles

-Say what you will about boy band singers going solo, but Harry Styles is awesome (so were One Direction), and I’m not ashamed.
+Say what you will about boy bands or boy band singers going solo, but Harry Styles is awesome (so were One Direction), and I’m not ashamed.
 He’s channelling some David Bowie and Queen here, and I am not going to complain.
 Let’s be honest, 2017 has not been a great year for many of us.
 This song makes it a little bit better or at least makes us feel like we’re not so alone in that.
-We all need that sometimes.
+We all need that feeling sometimes.

 Straight from my baby book… I still love that Madonna song, but it didn’t actually come out in 1987, so it couldn’t count.